Star witness in Trump trial tells of plot to conceal porn star hush money payments

 - Oops!Something went wrong.Please try again later.

 U.S. Sens.
 J.D.
 Vance, R-Ohio, and Tommy Tuberville, R-Ala., listen as former U.S. President Donald Trump speaks to the media outside Manhattan Criminal Court on May 13, 2024, during his trial for allegedly covering up hush money payments.
-(Spencer Platt/Getty Images)
+(Photo by Spencer Platt/Getty Images)

 WASHINGTON — Donald Trump’s former fixer took the stand in a Manhattan courtroom Monday and told jurors that Trump was well aware of a scheme to hide the repayment of money intended to silence porn star Stormy Daniels ahead of the 2016 presidential election.